Richardbmk/sre-nginx-ssl-certs/README.md

    - Check if the containers are in running: _sre-nginx-ssl-app_ and _nginx_
    - Check the container logs
    - Check if the certificates have been created.
+   - Check if you hit the [LetsEncrypt rate limit for prod](https://letsencrypt.org/docs/rate-limits/#retrying-after-hitting-rate-limits) environments.
+You may find a message in the logs like this: _too many certificates (5) already issued for this exact set of domains in the last 168h0m0s, retry after 2025-04-27 05:17:02_
 3. Check the use data script in the EC2 instance.
 4. Domain name is correctly configured in Route 53.